jennego/jennego-site/README.md

 - style menu ✅
 - add accordion to menu
 - tidy sass
-- improve accessibility
+- improve accessibility - need to work on photo page so it can tabbed
 - add icons ✅
 - make layouts for video (index) ✅
 - layouts for blog (single/index)
-- add video page (gallery?) / may need to customize cms?
+- add video page (gallery?) ✅ (still need to figure out autoplay/autostop video or at least make it accessible)
 - figure out if other pages should be their own thing or not?
 - add modal for more in textblock (photo pages) and to display videos
 - make photo groups ✅